zolotarovgl/GeneExt/README.md

 # TODOs:
 - [x] coverage filtering for the peaks
-  - [x] how to filter the peaks?
+  - how to filter the peaks? - so far, by coverage
   - [ ] shall we filter before or after the extension - test
 - [x] solve the problem with non-unique orphan peak naming
-- [ ] proper input/output parsing
+- [x] proper input/output parsing
-- [ ] peak coverage distributions check
+- [x] peak coverage distributions check
+   - results are not clear
+- [x] add man orphan peaks
+- [x] add description of the output files
-- [ ] speedup coverage computation? anything faster than bedtools/
+- [ ] speedup coverage computation?
-- [ ] orphan peak linkage via splice junctions if a splice junctions file is provided
-- [ ] clean temporary directory
+  - anything faster than bedtools? (samtools bedcov does something else)
 - [ ] add log file
 - [ ] make sure cellranger accepts the file with orphan peaks
 - [ ] to output `crgtf` files for bed inputs
 - [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
-- [ ] add man orphan peaks
-- [ ] add description of the output files
-- [ ] add report
+- [ ] add reporting
 - [ ] Reporting:
   - [ ] coverage around TES metaplot
   - [ ] estimated intergenic mapping proportion? - count the reads with pysam
+- [ ] orphan peak linkage via splice junctions if a splice junctions file is provided

 # Table of Contents
 1. [Installation](#installation)